- Researchers say eating more like prehistoric people did can lower your risk of heart disease and diabetes.

 One theory behind why obesity rates have grown so significantly is the “mismatch theory,” which argues that what humans eat has evolved over millennia to process a certain diet that no longer matches the diets that people have been eating over the past 50 years.

-Testing that theory is the aim of a new study in the journal Science Advances.
+Testing that theory is the aim of a

 The research looked at the Turkana people, a population from northwest Kenya that has seen a split in its population from those who still follow a traditional subsistence lifestyle and those moving to the city and adopting a more modern diet.